GuyBodger/gatsbynetlify/src/pages/newpage1/index.md

 ---
 templateKey: about-page
-title: About Copy Web New  About our values
+title: NewPage1 Web New  About our values
 ---
-### About Copy Web Testing Shade-grown coffee
+### NewPage1 Web Testing Shade-grown coffee

 Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
 The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.